arv100kri/Cognitive-Services/Content/en-us/Computer-vision/HowToCallVisionAPI.md

 To obtain a subscription key, see [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).

-###<a name="Step2">Step 2: Upload an image to the Vision API service and get back tags, descriptions and celebrities</a>
+###<a name="Step2">Step 2: Upload an image to the Computer Vision API service and get back tags, descriptions and celebrities</a>
-The basic way to perform the Vision API call is by uploading an image directly.
+The basic way to perform the Computer Vision API call is by uploading an image directly.
 This is done by sending a "POST" request with application/octet-stream content type together with the data read from the image.
-For "Tags" and "Description", this upload method will be the same for all the Vision API calls.
+For "Tags" and "Description", this upload method will be the same for all the Computer Vision API calls.
 The only difference will be the query parameters the user specifies.

 Here’s how to get "Tags" and "Description" for a given image: